 Four Key Criteria Of Job Hunt

 After one and a half years working from home, Ella decided to head back into the workforce.
 She selected the company carefully based on flexibility, support, parental leave, and culture.
-At her current job, Ella appreciates having a great leader who understands the needs of working parents and allows flexibility – sometimes they need to dash to a doctor’s appointment or get held up at daycare.
+At her current job, Ella appreciates having a great leader who understands the needs of working parents and allows flexibility.
+Because sometimes they need to dash to a doctor’s appointment or get held up at daycare.

 “My advice to companies that say they will support a return-to-work parent is to actually do it!
-I feel lucky to be a modern-day mamma, and the more I am empowered, the more I will put into my work on a daily basis!”
+I feel lucky to be a modern-day mamma.
+The more I am empowered, the more I will put into my work on a daily basis!”

 3. Veronica Pollard

 As a mother of two, Veronica’s biggest challenge when returning to work was to find the right balance between her family and career.
 When she first came back from maternity leave, travelling was a part of her work.
 Having to take care of her first child who kept waking up throughout the night and getting up at 4 am to make it to the 6 am flight made it very difficult for her to be present at work with the best focus and performance.

 “You don’t want to let your family down.
 You don’t want to let your employer down, and also yourself”.